belfastkeyboard/CHeap/README.md

 - separate linked list pages into array(node) + array(data) for even faster iteration?
 - all the sequential containers have code duplication in the struct that could be reduced to the base.h file
 - consider creating spans on the stack instead
+- re-hash or store hashes in buckets? (reduced memory overhead vs reduced time to hash)